-Joe Gibbs Racing - 25 years of the high-performance competition
+Joe Gibbs Racing - over 25 years of high-performance competition

 Joe Gibbs Racing is one of the most successful NASCAR teams in recent years, with six championship titles (four Cup Series and two Nationwide/Xfinity Series) since 2000.
 The JGR’s championship-winning drivers were Bobby Labonte (2000), Tony Stewart (2002 and 2005), Kyle Busch (2009 Nationwide, 2015 Sprint Cup) and Daniel Suarez (2016, Xfinity).

-The team, which HQ is located in Huntersville, North Carolina, currently runs four Toyota Camrys in the NASCAR Cup Series: #11 for Denny Hamlin, #18 for Kyle Busch, #19 for Daniel Suarez and #20 for Matt Kenseth.
+The team, which HQ is located in Huntersville, North Carolina, currently runs four Toyota Camrys in the NASCAR Cup Series: #11 for Denny Hamlin, #18 for Kyle Busch, #19 for Daniel Suarez and #20 for Erik Jones.
 In the Xfinity Series, the team also has three cars.
 In the Truck Series, the JGR drivers compete through cooperation with the Kyle Busch Motorsports.

 Joe Gibbs – three-time Superbowl champion and team owner